davidguttman/authentic/README.md

 3) In your microservice(s), e.g. `reports.scalehaus.io`, use [authentic-service](https://github.com/davidguttman/authentic-service) to decrypt the authentication token provided in the request and verify the user's identity and that their email ends in `@scalehaus.io`.

+## Installation ##

+It's best to install each module individually in the project that needs it.
+In theory, you could have a single project that needs to be the server, client, and service -- in that case feel free to `npm install --save authentic`.
+Otherwise use `npm install --save authentic-server`, `npm install --save authentic-service`, or `npm install --save authentic-client` depending on your project.

 ## In Action ##